LES FEMMES ROMANTIQUES – part one

 “I am trying to unlearn many lessons of gender I internalized while growing up.
 But I sometimes still feel vulnerable in the face of gender expectations.
 The first time I taught a writing class in graduate school, I was worried.
 Not about the teaching material, because I was well prepared and I was teaching what I enjoyed.
 Instead I was worried about what to wear.
 I wanted to be taken seriously.
 I knew that because I was female, I would automatically have to prove my worth.
 And I was worried that if I looked too feminine, I would not be taken seriously.
 I really wanted to wear my shiny lip gloss and my girly skirt, but I decided not to.
 I wore a very serious, very manly, and very ugly suit.

 But in spite of this intrusive promotion of femininity as a characteristic to be mastered by every woman, it becomes superfluous in situations where women have to prove their qualified potential.
-In order to prove their professionalism, masculinity is always the standard. hen it comes to be taken seriously for my skills and my intelligence I always find myself in the position to have to prove by acting and dressing as manly, neutral as possible, trying to stall the attention from my body.
-Even though in the last years I became more acquainted with the way that these concepts are constructed, is still hard for me to release myself from this internalized gender bias that I was educated in to.
+In order to prove their professionalism, masculinity is always the standard.
+When it comes to being taken seriously for their skills and intelligence, women need to prove themselves by acting and dressing in manly, neutral colors, trying to stall the attention of their body.

-Canceling female attributes in order not to distract the male look is proof of a "correct" and "educated" attitude.
-Requirements such as "decent and appropriate wardrobe" are imposed by taking the man as a norm, which is totally in contradiction with the social pressures that promotes femininity.
+Requirements such as “decent and appropriate wardrobe” are imposed by taking the man as a norm, which is totally in contradiction with the social pressures that promote “femininity”.

-The woman is perceived to be more "verbal" or communicative, emotional, appreciating things for their aesthetic beauty, while masculinity is associated with men (competition, aggression, peace and reason, physical strength and a more scientific, technical orientation).
-However, the reality is that both sexes acquire masculine and feminine traits - which vary in different degrees at the individual level, throughout their lives.
+The woman is perceived to be more “verbal” or communicative, emotional, appreciating things for their aesthetic beauty, while masculinity is associated with competition, aggression, peace and reason, physical strength and a more scientific, technical orientation.

-The 2 colors have a correspondence in the gender designated colors on which the Western society base its misconceptions on how women and man should be raised from the day they are born.
+The 2 colors have a correspondence in the gender-designated colors on which Western society bases its misconceptions on how women and men should be raised from the day they are born.